smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 ---

-**[Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/):** I'm not sure I can match [Lady Gaga](https://youtu.be/hNa_-1d_0tA).
-But anyway, when I was teaching at Stanford, our last day of class was reserved for all questions answered.
+**[Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/):** I'm not sure I can match [Lady Gaga](https://youtu.be/hNa_-1d_0tA). [crowd laughs] But anyway, when I was teaching at Stanford, our last day of class was reserved for all questions answered.
 I told everybody they could cut class if they wanted to but if they had something that they wanted to ask me (because they had paid their tuition and everything) that was the time to do it.
-They could ask questions on any subject whatsoever except religion, politics, or their final exam.
-Now, about 2 years ago at Google I gave [a talk that had something to do with religion](https://youtu.be/JPpk-1btGZk).
+They could ask questions on any subject whatsoever except religion, politics, or their final exam. [crowd laughs] Now, about 2 years ago at Google I gave [a talk that had something to do with religion](https://youtu.be/JPpk-1btGZk).
 Politics is kind of depressing.
 If you want to ask questions about anything, you know I'll still give it my best shot but I can probably give better answers to things that I know something about.
 I understand that some people have been submitting questions and then they're going to choose the best ones to vote or anything.
 I'm hoping that the questions are not [frequently asked questions](https://www-cs-faculty.stanford.edu/~knuth/faq.html).
 Okay.
 Currently in the lead, okay, so, should I mention the guy who asked the question?
 Does this show up on your table?
 Whatever.
 Okay, so, let's go.